tripleo1/awesome/README.md

 ## TypeScript

 - [Nutlope/roomGPT](https://github.com/Nutlope/roomGPT) - Upload a photo of your room to generate your dream room with AI.
+- [antfu/retypewriter](https://github.com/antfu/retypewriter) - Replay the steps of your changes at ease.
 - [bleedingedgeai/bleedingedge.ai](https://github.com/bleedingedgeai/bleedingedge.ai) - Bleeding edge is a feed of noteworthy developments in AI and machine learning.
 - [cs01/gdbgui](https://github.com/cs01/gdbgui) - Browser-based frontend to gdb (gnu debugger).
 Add breakpoints, view the stack, visualize data structures, and more in C, C++, Go, Rust, and Fortran.
 Run gdbgui from the terminal and a new tab will open in your browser.
 - [jaredkrinke/100-languages](https://github.com/jaredkrinke/100-languages) - Solving the first 100 Project Euler problems using 100 different programming languages!